 Breast Reduction Surgery in Gurgaon

 Breast reduction surgery, or reduction mammoplasty, reduces heavy breasts while reshaping and lifting them into a lighter, more proportionate position.
 Breast reduction at Dr. Shikha Bansal's clinic in Gurgaon is planned for back, neck, shoulder, and posture strain, bra-strap grooves, under-breast rashes, activity restriction, and aesthetic imbalance.
-The technique may use an inferior pedicle, superior or superomedial pedicle, Wise-pattern anchor scar, vertical scar, or liposuction-only reduction.
-This page covers technique choice, Gurgaon cost, recovery, scars, nipple sensation, breastfeeding, weight change, and pregnancy planning.
+Two separate choices are made rather than one: the pedicle that keeps the nipple-areola complex alive — inferior, superomedial, or superior — and the skin pattern that sets the scars, either a vertical lollipop or a Wise-pattern anchor.
+Most anchor-pattern reductions use an inferior pedicle as well, so those are not alternatives to each other; liposuction-only reduction is the separate non-excisional option.
+This page covers technique choice, risks and complications, areola size reduction, how small a reduction can safely go, cost, recovery, scars, nipple sensation, breastfeeding, weight change, and pregnancy planning.

 When breast reduction is medical relief, not only a size change